RondaJoy/VBA-Challenge_Stock-Looper/README.md

 ---------------
 #### Purpose:
 The purpose of this project is to create a VBA script that loops through all [3] worksheets in the Excel workbook (2018, 2019, 2020) to determine the total stock volume, % increase/decrease AND stock volume delta for each stock ticker.
-The following information is printed as the output on each tab:
+Summary data is calculated for each worksheet:

 - Ticker symbol
 - Greatest % increase
 - Greatest % decrease
 - Greatest total volume

-Run Time: ~30 minutes
+Run Time: ~20 minutes

 --------------
 #### Contents of Repository: